 Right competence at the right time – but for whom?
 Trajectories and aspirations within and beyond higher vocational education in Sweden

-The aim of this study is to launch a mixed-methods examination of the social recruitment of participants into higher vocational education (Yrkeshögskolan, YH) and their transition into the labor market.
-As one of the most recently established educational types in Sweden, YH has undergone remarkable expansion in government investment over the last decade.
-The explicit focus of YH is to equip training participants with the “right competence at the right time” in order for them to be integrated quickly into labor market segments where there is a need for workers.
-Government interest in YH has soared due to labor market challenges posed by immigration, ageing, and gender segregation in the labor market—all of which YH may be able to mitigate.
+The aim of this study is to launch a mixed-methods examination of the social recruitment of participants into higher vocational education and their transition into the labor market.
+As one of the most recently established educational types in Sweden, higher vocational education (HVE) has undergone remarkable expansion in government investment over the last decade.
+The explicit focus of HVE is to equip training participants with the “right competence at the right time” in order for them to be integrated quickly into labor market segments where there is a need for workers.
+Government interest in this segment of the education system has soared due to labor market challenges posed by immigration, ageing, and gender segregation in the labor market—all of which HVE may be able to mitigate.
 However, despite this interest and investment, little is still known about the efficacy of this educational policy device, particularly, the trajectories and aspirations of its students.
-In this study, we will use newly available register data to study YH enrollees and graduates, their educational and employment trajectories pre- and post-YH.
-We will also conduct observations and longitudinal qualitative interviews at three distinct YH training sites (healthcare; building and construction; arts and media).
+In this study, we will use newly available register data to study enrolees and graduates, their educational and employment trajectories pre- and post-HVE.
+We will also conduct longitudinal qualitative interviews at three distinct training sites.
 The research is designed so that the quantitative and qualitative analyses will feed into each other, thereby offering robust and meaningful analyses.

-This study is funded by the Swedish Research Council.
+This project is funded by the Swedish Research Council.